Sign up to our Newsletter

 In fact, students with relevant work experience tend to perform better in law school than those who do not.

 This all seems like a lot of work, and honestly, it is.
-But starting on applications for schools and looking into scholarships as early as possible will make the workload much more manageable.
+However, starting on school applications and looking into scholarships as early as possible will make the workload much more manageable.

 Final Thoughts